hipe/tmx/lib/skylab/basic/doc/issues/027-the-normalization-narrative.md

 ## normalizing vs. validation

-in our universe normalization is a superset of validation. validation sounds like "is it valid?" and suggests that it results in a boolean value of "yes" or "no". normalization is that and more (potentially). an act of normalization can tranform the input value into a different value
+in our universe, normalization is a superset of validation. validation sounds like "is it valid?" and suggests that it results in a boolean value of "yes" or "no". normalization is that and more (potentially). an act of normalization can tranform the input value into a different value